D.C. auditor reviewing fatal shootings by District police

 In a five-year span in the late 1990s, D.C. police fatally shot 57 people, with 640 shooting incidents.
 From 2015 through 2019, D.C. police fatally shot 11 people, with 114 shooting incidents.
 This year, police have shot four people, Kay being the lone fatality.

 D.C.
-Auditor Kathleen Patterson said she initially hoped to have a report from Bromwich in October, but it may take longer because of the most recent shooting of Kay.
+Auditor Kathleen Patterson said she initially hoped to have a report from Bromwich in October, but it may take longer because of the shooting of Kay.

-In a statement, Patterson said Bromwich will examine the incidents in the context of the memorandum of understanding, which prompted vast changes in rules using force and how investigations are conducted.
+In a statement, Patterson said Bromwich will examine the incidents in the context of the memorandum of agreement, which prompted vast changes in rules on using force and how investigations are conducted.

 “It is our hope that this review will contribute constructively to the national and District conversations on policing overall and police use of force,” her statement said.